luwes/wesc/crates/wesc/README.md

 We are the Superlative Components!

-A streaming custom element bundler written in Rust using the lol-html parser.
+A streaming web component bundler written in Rust using the [lol-html](https://github.com/cloudflare/lol-html) parser.

 The idea is to create a single-file HTML component format and builder that builds the HTML result super fast (streaming, low memory) and is server language agnostic.